Amanda Pallagi Naim

 Following graduation, a connection at Four Seasons Hotel Austin helped her get an interview for a hostess position in the Hotel’s newly launched restaurant, TRIO.
 “I thought I’d do that while looking for a management position, but during that time Four Seasons became like a home.”

-Over the next five years, Amanda took on increasing levels of responsibility, establishing herself as a right-hand woman to Executive Pastry Chef, Javier Franco, and earning her own accolades both in the media and at the Hotel.
-So when Javier transferred to Four Seasons Resort The Biltmore Santa Barbara in late-2015, Amanda was a natural pick to fill the head pastry role.
+Over the next five years, Amanda took on increasing levels of responsibility, establishing herself as a right-hand woman to Executive Pastry Chef Javier Franco, and earning her own accolades both in the media and at the Hotel.
+So when Javier transferred to Four Seasons Resort Santa Barbara in late-2015, Amanda was a natural pick to fill the head pastry role.

-As fun as it can be, the Executive Pastry Chef position is a busy one with just a small team of six turning out thousands of pastries, breads, desserts and cakes each week for the restaurant, in-room dining, Lobby Lounge and banquet events.
+As fun as it can be, the Executive Pastry Chef position is a busy one with just a small team of six turning out thousands of pastries, breads, desserts and cakes each week for Ciclo, which replaced TRIO in 2018, as well as for Live Oak, banquet events and in-room dining.
 For Amanda, though, seeing her team work together to enhance the guest experience makes the hectic pace well worth it.

 Outside of work, Amanda enjoys exploring the ever-changing food and drink scene in Austin with her husband.
 And she still loves to cook at home: “Although I'm in the kitchen all day at work, it’s a whole different ball game cooking savoury food at home.
 If I bake desserts at home, it’s usually for someone I love.”